Crimson Quill’s Appraisal #376

 Grue Factor: 4/5

 For the Grue-Guzzlers & Pelt-Nuzzlers: Come on in, help yourself to the punch, but watch out for any sharp tasting apples or dubious fudge logs.
-There is something for all comers here: squished eyeballs, couples crammed into cramped coffins, chewed off lickers, blood spattered windscreens, consumed razor blades, and then there is the small matter of a magnum opus.
+There is something for all comers here: squished eyeballs, couples crammed into cramped coffins, chewed off tongues, blood spattered windscreens, consumed razor blades, and then there is the small matter of a magnum opus.
 To this very day, I suspect that Quigley still carries her lipstick in her left bosom as a cherished keepsake.
-It’s enough to make me want to become a new romantic; a simply mind-boggling effect courtesy of Steve Johnson which is as utterly seamless now as it was back in 1988.
-Tenney is also kind enough to cover the three B’s (Boobies, butt, and bush).
+It’s enough to make me want to become a new romantic; a simply mind-boggling effect courtesy of her future husband Steve Johnson which is as utterly seamless now as it was back in 1988.
+Tenney is also kind enough to cover the three B’s (Boobies, Butt, and Bush).
 Well done Kevin.

 Keeper of the Crimson Quill